parveen1/project-parveen/README.md

 ### Basic Information

+My project is make one empresa in europa but also have user in asia.

+Empresa with different user,group and there access control.

+Also we have different branch and backup system of all data.

-my project is about to explain some basic and adv. function openldap.i am going to explain step by step different function of ldap.
+Here i am going to explain step by step every setting and concept.

-Here i used different docker to make different ldap server and database of ldap.
+In this project i used different docker to make different ldap server and database of ldap.

-Also we are going to use as clients how is work connection etc.
+Also we are going to connect as clients . how is work connection etc.

-we start from basic information and knowledge about opeldap......thanks
+we start from basic information and knowledge about opeldap

-**LDAP stands for Lightweight Directory Access Protocol** **when to use ldap**
+**LDAP stands for Lightweight Directory Access Protocol**

+**when to use ldap**

 * Machine Authentication